-Work for Impact assigns every client a rating out of 100 based on a number of different factors.
+Work for Impact assigns every client a rating out of 100 based on several different factors.

-The rating serves as one of the tools freelancers can use to judge the trustworthiness, communication, and reliability of clients on the platform.
+The rating serves as one of the tools freelancers can use to judge clients' trustworthiness, communication, and reliability on the platform.

 What Factors are Used to Determine the Rating?